-If you have a trading account with any of our European offices, your account is held with CMC Markets in the UK, and the following may be applicable to you.
+If your account is held with CMC Markets in the UK, the following is applicable to you.

 CMC Markets may place funds in notice or term deposit accounts, which require a notice period of up to 95 days for withdrawals.
-This does not in itself affect your ability to deal with or withdraw funds from your account with us on a day-to-day basis, however a longer notice period for withdrawals could result in a delay for clients to receive back their money if CMC Markets goes into liquidation.
+This does not in itself affect your ability to deal with or withdraw funds from your account with us on a day-to-day basis, however a longer notice period for withdrawals could result in a delay for some clients to receive back their money if CMC Markets goes into liquidation.

-In the event of CMC Markets’ liquidation (known as primary pooling), retail clients would have their share of segregated money returned, minus the administrators’ costs in handling and distributing these funds.
+In the event of CMC Markets’ liquidation (known as primary pooling), clients would have their share of segregated money returned, minus the administrator's costs in handling and distributing these funds.